TritonDataCenter/sdc-docker/docs/divergence.md

 and those with --restart=always will be started again.
 With sdc-docker restarting the management systems will not touch your container but restarting the compute node the container lives on will.

+If you want your container to always be running you most likely want to specify --restart=always to avoid your containers being stopped when a CN reboots.

 ### Volumes